awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

        or
        awsmobile configure aws

-   You will be prompted with questions to set the aws account credentials as below
+   You will be prompted with questions to set the AWS account credentials as below

    .. code-block:: bash